 Few works have addressed the performance of 802.11aa, which is the focus of this paper.
-In [16] authors provide a qualitatively description of the new mechanisms, and in [17], a numerical assessment based on simulations is presented; however, neither of these approaches evaluates 802.11aa performance analytically.
-The work of [18] studies the problem of routing when multiple of the multicast schemes defined in 802.11aa are available; however, while it considers some metrics for each scheme, the analytical part is limited to very simple metrics.
-Finally, [19] proposes the first analytical model of Block Ack methods of 802.11aa.
-While some parts of the analysis of [19] are similar to ours, their work focuses specifically on the enhanced leader based protocol (ELBP), while ours aims at analyzing all the methods defined in 802.11aa instead of only one; furthermore, we address a more generic scenario, that includes both multicast and unicast stations.
+In [16], a qualitative description of the new mechanisms is provided, and in [17], a numerical assessment based on simulations is presented; however, neither of these approaches evaluates 802.11aa performance analytically.
+The work of [18] studies the problem of routing when multiple multicast schemes defined in 802.11aa are available; however, while it considers some metrics for each scheme, the analytical part is limited to very simple metrics.
+Finally, in [19], the first analytical model of block acknowledgment (Block Ack) methods of 802.11aa is proposed.
+While some parts of the analysis of [19] are similar to ours, their work focuses specifically on the enhanced leader-based protocol, whereas ours is aimed at analyzing all the methods defined in 802.11aa instead of only one; furthermore, we address a more generic scenario, which includes both multicast and unicast STAs.
 To the best of our knowledge, this is the first paper that presents a comprehensive analytical model for the performance of the mechanisms defined in the IEEE 802.11aa amendment.

-The rest of the paper is organized as follows.
+The remainder of this paper is organized as follows.
 In Section II, we provide a short summary of the different mechanisms that can be used to transport multicast traffic over 802.11 WLANs, including both the existing mechanisms as defined in the legacy standard and the new mechanisms proposed within TGaa.
-In Section III, we present an analytical model for the performance of these mechanisms in a WLAN with unicast and multicast stations under different conditions.
+In Section III, we present an analytical model for the performance of these mechanisms in a WLAN with unicast and multicast STAs under different conditions.
 In Section IV, we present a selection algorithm that allows choosing the best multicast mechanism given a reliability threshold.
-In Section V, we evaluate the proposed models as well as the selection algorithm via extensive simulations.
+In Section V, we evaluate the proposed models and the selection algorithm via extensive simulations.
 Finally, in Section VI, we summarize the main results of this paper.